 It is impossible to prevent natural hazard events from occurring.
 However, specific measures can be taken to reduce the impact of such events on people, buildings and the environment.
 You can do your part by acting appropriately before, during and after natural hazard occurrences.

 When a natural hazard event occurs, the relevant authorities do everything in their power to keep its impact on human life and material assets to a minimum.
 In order for this to happen, the correct behaviour of the public towards the natural event and its effects is a crucial factor.
 In the event of a natural hazard or other disaster or emergency occurring, the ability of each and every individual to help themselves and others becomes of the utmost importance.
 Everyone must therefore be in a position to protect him or herself to some extent.
 The specialist agencies provide recommendations on appropriate action to take in these circumstances.
 Preventative measures that can be taken before a natural hazard situation, strategies for coping during the situation, and remedial measures after the hazard has passed all differ according to the particular type of natural hazard.
-Please take note of the specific recommendations for action in the event of earthquake, frost, thunderstorm, heat, flooding, avalanches, mass movement, rain, snow, slippery road conditions, forest fires and wind.
+Please take note of the specific recommendations for action in the event of avalanches, earthquakes, flooding, forest fire, frost, heat waves, mass movements, heavy rainfall, slippery road conditions, snow, thunderstorms and strong wind.